waku-org/specs/standards/application/waku-api.md

 The accessibility of Waku protocols is capped by the accessibility of their implementations, and hence API.
 This RFC enables a concerted effort to draft an API that is simple and accessible, and provides an opinion on sane defaults.

-This effort is best done in an RFC, allowing all current implementors to review and agree on it.

 The API defined in this document is an opinionated-by-purpose method to use the more agnostic [WAKU2]() protocols.

 ## Syntax